wilcoxva/wilcoxva/README.md

 Hi, I'm Virginia!
 I'm a software engineer who is passionate about creating beautiful, feature-filled websites using React and Node.

-- 🔭 I’m currently working on ... a Water My Plants App
+- 🔭 I’m currently working on ... a Water My Plants App & my Portfolio
-- 🌱 I’m currently learning ...
-React Native
+- 🌱 I’m currently learning ... to refresh my skills!
 - 👯 I’m looking to collaborate on ...
 Anything.
 - 🤔 I’m looking for help with ...
 Interview Prep.
 Let's help each other!
 - 💬 Ask me about ...
 Lambda School